 Once your Plans are ready, make sure students look forward to playing all summer by hyping up the Prodigy's in-game festival, Summerfest!

 Summerfest will include tons of fun summer-festival themed features to keep kids engaged for hours, plus exclusive new items they'll only be able to collect during Summerfest!
 As soon as it launches, students get automatic access when they log in to play.

 Tell your class to stay tuned for summer decor, new summer items and much more!
 Summerfest brings a whole new level of fun to the game that students won’t want to miss.

-To start fighting summer learning loss with Prodigy Math, create or log into your teacher account now! 👇
+To start fighting summer learning loss with Prodigy Math, create or log into your free teacher account now! 👇